 Second semester cash advances and refunds are disbursed in mid-December.
 If you’re an HLS grant recipient, the $1500 grant increase will not be included in the mid-December deposits.
 Students who qualify for additional HLS grant will receive an email informing them of their eligibility and a second direct deposit will be made during the month of January.
 Any student who does not qualify for HLS grant assistance can work with the Clinical Office for limited travel expenses and/or may borrow additional funds.

 You will be held to the same bill payment schedule as all other HLS students.
 In most cases students’ accounts will already be paid in full by the spring semester, however, you need to be sure that you have enough financial aid credits to cover the student bill, or make all the necessary payment arrangements prior to leaving for your semester in Washington D.C.
-3Ls will also need to have an Exit Interview with one of our staff members prior to being cleared for graduation exercises.
+3Ls will also need to attend a Student Loan Repayment with one of our staff members prior to being cleared for graduation exercises.